Contingent Liability: Meaning

-Companies create a provision for a contingent liability in anticipation of any future liability or liabilities.
+Companies create a provision for contingent liabilities in anticipation of any future liability or liabilities.
 By making a provision, the company makes sure that they are ready for any such situation, even if such liability may or may not occur.

 Lets’ understand the concept with the help of a simple example.
 A company takes a guaranteed loan from a bank to run its business.
 In case the company fails to make the payment, the bank would sell the assets that the company has put as collateral.
 So, the company makes some provisions to avoid the situation of default.

 There could be various forms of contingent liabilities that the company might have to make provision for.
 Some examples are fulfilling the warranty claims by customers, any potential lawsuits, or any other form of investigation.

 Types of Contingent Liabilities